 Around 1 in 8 males will receive a diagnosis of prostate cancer at some point in their life.
 However, only 1 in 41 of these will die as a result.
-This is because treatment is effective, especially in the early stages and the slow-growing nature of the cancer in later stages.
+This is because of effective treatments in the early stages and the slow-growing nature of the cancer in later stages.
 Routine screening enables doctors to detect many cases of prostate cancer before they spread.

 There are often no symptoms during the early stages of prostate cancer, but screening can detect changes that may indicate cancer.

 Males who do experience symptoms